When we share, do we want to understand, solve a problem,

 He keeps coming back.
 We all hope that eventually something will sink in.
 We don’t come down too hard on him because we don’t want to give him a reason to feel rejected and use it as an excuse to act out, but you just want to grab him and shake him!

 I’ve seen this sort of thing before.
 Sometimes folks get it eventually, sometimes they act out.
-But many times they just go on and on in their self-selected misery, unable to let go of the self-pity crutch and too frightened to look in the face those head monsters that are dragging them around by their thoughts.
+But many times they just go on and on in their self-selected misery, unable to let go of the self-pity crutch and too frightened to use the tools they need to slay the head monsters that are dragging them around by their thoughts.

 I feel qualified to comment, because I’ve been there and done that: giving lip service to being in recovery while still behaving in unskillful ways.
 My friend Bob is a helpful reminder of that.
 Maybe that’s why he’s in my life.
 Do you have anyone like that in your life?